shazow/gameblocks.js/README.md

 ## TODO

+Contributions for these are especially welcome.
+In approximate order of priority:

+* Tests
+* Sprite-handling code for Entities (or independent?)
+* Finish porting collision code for Entities
 * More examples
 * More documentation and tutorials
-* Finish porting collision code
-* Tests
+* Abstract Renderer to support DOM rendering (does this make sense?)

 ## Contributing